syndit/com.synditcorp.ruleengine/README.md

     1. MVEL expressions.
     1. Optional custom Java classes.
     1. Optional APIs.
-1. Sets and captures rule evaluation values that can be used in expressions and/or called externally for other needs:
+1. Sets rule evaluation values that can be used in expressions and/or called externally for other needs:
     1. Keys, intended for i18n keys.
     1. Scores, for such things as tree scoring
     1. Flags